robin-hood-debug/GridProject/README.md

 # GridProject
-project to learn basic hindi phrases with audio of their pronounciation.
+An android app to learn basic hindi phrases with audio of their pronounciation.